PrefectHQ/prefect-gcp/docs/index.md

 1. Refer to the [GCP service account documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) on how to create and download a service account key file
 2. Copy the JSON contents
-3. Create a short script, replacing the placeholders (or do so in the UI)
+3. Create a short script, replacing the placeholders with your information

 ```python
 from prefect_gcp import GcpCredentials